 Watch the recording: https://youtu.be/-hjQNyCyKSA

-Professor Paul Klenerman, Sidney Truelove Professor of Gastroenterology at the Nuffield Department of Medicine, talks about the Oxford Immunology Network’s research into the immune response to COVID-19, including what they’ve learned so far about the detection of neutralising antibodies, antiviral T cells and innate immune responses.
+Professor Paul Klenerman, Sidney Truelove Professor of Gastroenterology at the Nuffield Department of Medicine, talks about the Oxford Immunology Network’s research into the immune response to COVID-19.

 Talk 5: COVID-19: misinformation and inequality, with Gina Neff and Rasmus Nielsen